Social Security Disability Insurance and COVID-19

 With many Marylanders suffering from coronavirus and unable to work due to complications from COVID-19, more people have questions of financial security due to lost income.
 Disability benefits may be able to help you secure your financial well-being when coronavirus keeps you out of work.
 Working with a Maryland disability attorney can help you navigate the process of obtaining your disability benefits.

 Coronavirus symptoms range from extremely mild to an alarming level of severity, including death.
 With many COVID-19 patients taking weeks or months to recover and unable to work during recovery, exploring your disability benefits options is a smart move.
 If you or a loved one is suffering from coronavirus and unable to work, contact the Law Office of Emmett B. Irwin.
-With offices in Baltimore and Pikesville, Mr. Irwin serves the people of Maryland and surrounding states in their pursuit of the disability benefits to which they are entitled.
+With offices in Baltimore and Pikesville, Mr. Irwin serves the people of Maryland and surrounding states in pursuing the disability benefits to which they are entitled.
+We also have Washington DC disability lawyers available to help now with your COVID case.

 What if COVID-19 prevents me from working?